wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/wodle-openscap.rst

     path
         Use the specified policy file (DataStream, XCCDF or OVAL).
 Default path: /var/ossec/wodles/oscap/policies timeout
         Timeout for the evaluation (in seconds).
-It overwrites the generic timeout. xccdf-id
+Use of this attribute overwrites the generic timeout. xccdf-id
         XCCDF id.
     oval-id